Why Before and After Photos Should Be Banned

-While the majority of Before and After photos are posted to sell a diet program’s results, sometimes Before and After photos are posted with relatively good intentions—someone set a goal for their body and they’re celebrating progress towards their appearance goals.
+While the majority of Before and After photos are posted to sell a diet program’s results, sometimes Before and After photos are posted with relatively good intentions.
+Someone set a goal for their body and they’re celebrating progress towards their appearance goals.
 In either case, the intentions don’t actually matter because Before and After photos are triggering to anyone who has ever struggled with their body image.

 The Diet Culture Effect

-I think most of us, on a cerebral level, understand that this is obviously not true.
+I think most of us, on a cerebral level, understand this is not true.
 But because we’re exposed to messaging like this every single day, we continue to believe that we lack worth if we don’t lose the weight.

 How Diet Culture Messaging is Perpetuated in Before and After Photos